NormHeckman/Twitter_Analysis/README.md

-# Twitter-Analysis
+# Twitter_Analysis

-These notebooks create word clouds for twitter collections.
+These python notebooks create word clouds for twitter tweet collections.

 In order to run these juypiter notebooks locally, download the files to your workstation.
 Place the uncompressed files in a known location.
 A full installation of Anaconda on that workstation is recommended.

-If you have Anaconda, then open an Anaconda bash shell.
+Then open an Anaconda bash shell.
+You will need to install the wordcloud package with this command: conda install -c amueller wordcloud=1.2.1

-For example in the case that the jupyter_notebooks directory is installed at: c:/workspace/Twitter-Analysis/jupyter_notebooks then type the followint command to open the notebooks: jupyter notebook --notebook-dir=c:/workspace/Twitter-Analysis/jupyter_notebooks
+To open the notebooks in the case that the jupyter_notebooks directory is installed at: c:/workspace/Twitter-Analysis/jupyter_notebooks enter the following command: jupyter notebook --notebook-dir=c:/workspace/Twitter-Analysis/jupyter_notebooks

-Note that the twitter data files read would be located in a parallel input directory.
-For the example case above, the input directory would be located at C:/workspace/jupyter/input
+Note that the twitter data files read are located in a parallel input directory.
+For the example in the case above, the input directory would be located at C:/workspace/jupyter/input

 Notes:
-kaggle_tweets.csv is the original file from the Kaggle example. tweetsP.csv is from a Mozdeh collection of tweets sent by Putin, @PutinRF_Eng Tweets.csv is from a cree.py collection of tweets sent by Lewanowski, @CLewandowski_ and Trump, @realDonaldTrump
+kaggle_tweets.csv is the original file from the Kaggle example. tweetsP.csv is from a Mozdeh collection of tweets containing tweets sent by Putin, @PutinRF_Eng tweets.csv is from a cree.py collection of tweets containing tweets sent by Lewanowski, @CLewandowski_ and Trump, @realDonaldTrump